 If you are hoping for deep or specific work on your neck and shoulders, it is helpful to remove your bra and any jewelry around your neck.
-If you are coming in for a sports massage, wearing shorts during the massage can be helpful as it is likely the session will incorporate assisted and resisted stretching.

 My last massage was way too deep/light.
 How do I get the right pressure?